-Currently, well EZ #301 is producing an average 252 barrels per day by natural pressure, after being permitted by regulators to return to production on May 3, 2012 on the premise that both East Zhagabulak wells will begin capturing solution gas by year-end.
-EZ #213 is pumping at a daily rate of 152 barrels.
+Currently, well EZ #301 is producing an average 255 barrels of oil per day by natural pressure, after being permitted by regulators to return to production May 3, 2012 on the premise that both East Zhagabulak wells will begin capturing solution gas by year-end.
+EZ #213 is currently shut-in.
+Due to an electrical failure, the downhole pump in EZ #213 ceased working on June 6, 2012.